Directions¶

 Get only

-of length 1 that is in the same direction as the “starboard side” of this Direction.
+Vectorof length 1 that is in the same direction as the “starboard side” of this Direction.
 Note that it is the same meaning as “what the X axis of the universe would be rotated to if this rotation was applied to the basis axes of the universe”.
 When you LOCK STEERING to a direction, that direction’s STARVECTOR is the vector the right wing of the ship will orient to.
 SHIP:FACING:STARVECTOR is the way the ship’s right wing is aimed right now.

 Operations and Methods¶

-objects as well.
+You can use math operations on Direction objects as well.
 The next example uses a rotation of “UP” which is a system variable describing a vector directly away from the celestial body you are under the influence of:

 Supported Direction Operators: